Skip to main content

 Is Life a Zero-Player Game?

 Think about it.
-If life really is some sort of a game and we are just a characters in one giant artificial intelligence play then ...
+If life really is some sort of game and we are just characters in one giant artificial intelligence play, then...
 Well, let's just say that we can safely recognize not very enjoyable rules we unconscionably must obey.
 They are simple.
 We must play the game.
 We can't quit the game.
 We can't win.
-Oh, and yes, if life really is a game then we are only just either a slaves in one master-puppeteer god-like performance or we could be just a bunch of units interacting with each other in a sort of limited free will world or a world where free will is just an illusion.
+Oh, and yes, if life really is a game, then we are only either slaves in one master-puppeteer god-like performance, or we could be just a bunch of units interacting with each other in a sort of limited free will world or a world where free will is just an illusion.
 Now, if life really WAS a game, what would you prefer?

 Solar System Weirdness

-Do you know how big is our Solar system?
-I can't be sure of course, but there's a strong possibility that common knowledge about our planetary neighborhood ends with enumerating most of the planets, one dwarf planet and couple of named moons, asteroids and comets.
-Amazingly, the truth is far, far beyond that and believe it or not, if we include Oort cloud, the Solar system, with us representing its only living residents, is approximately 3 light years in diameter.
+Do you know how big our solar system is?
+I can't be sure, of course, but there's a strong possibility that common knowledge about our planetary neighborhood ends with enumerating most of the planets—one dwarf planet and a couple of named moons, asteroids, and comets.
+Amazingly, the truth is far, far beyond that, and believe it or not, if we include Oort cloud, the solar system, with us representing its only living residents, is approximately 3 light years in diameter.
 This is, more or less, equal to 3e+13 kilometers or 30.000.000.000.000 km.
-The distance about 100 million times bigger than the distance to the Moon.
-It is tremendously huge and just about one and a half light years shorter than the distance from our Sun to the nearest star!
+The distance is about 100 million times bigger than the distance to the Moon.
+It is tremendously huge and just about one and a half light years shorter than the distance from our sun to the nearest star!
 The layout of the solar system*

 Time Travel